-Via Renewables, Inc. (NASDAQ:VIA - Get Free Report) CEO Daniel Ramot sold 500,000 shares of the company's stock in a transaction on Monday, September 15th.
-The shares were sold at an average price of $43.10, for a total transaction of $21,550,000.00.
-Following the completion of the transaction, the chief executive officer owned 2,414,053 shares of the company's stock, valued at approximately $104,045,684.30.
-The trade was a 17.16% decrease in their position.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Via Renewables, Inc. (NASDAQ:VIA - Get Free Report) CEO Daniel Ramot sold 500,000 shares of the company's stock in a transaction that occurred on Monday, September 15th.
+The stock was sold at an average price of $43.10, for a total value of $21,550,000.00.
+Following the transaction, the chief executive officer directly owned 2,414,053 shares in the company, valued at $104,045,684.30.
+The trade was a 17.16% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 (